equinor/neqsimhome/doc/production optimization/book.typ

 - #strong[Warning threshold] --- fraction of design value at which a warning fires (typically 0.9)
 - #strong[Current value] --- dynamically computed from simulation state via a supplier function
 - #strong[Utilization] --- the ratio $U = v_(upright("current")) \/ v_(upright("design"))$
+- #strong[Shadow price] --- the marginal economic value of relaxing the constraint by one unit, set with `setShadowPrice(double)` and read with `getShadowPrice()`.
+The shadow price is zero by default and is populated by economic tools such as the `DebottleneckingAdvisor` (Chapter 21) so that binding constraints can be ranked by the value of the production they unlock.

 The utilization is defined as: